nishatnova/nishatnova/README.md

 ## Hi there 👋

+I am Nishat Anzum Nova, a dedicated and enthusiastic Developer with 2 years of hands-on experience in  web development, including 1.5 years of professional experience.
+My expertise lies in backend development with Laravel, complemented by knowledge of Node.js and frontend technologies such as Tailwind CSS and Next.js.
+I am passionate about building scalable, efficient web applications, staying up to date with modern tools and technologies, and contributing to collaborative projects that drive real impact.
+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...

 <!--
 **nishatnova/nishatnova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.